theodi/open-standards-guidebook/src/_templates/infographic-template.md

 ---
 # The page title
 title: Example Infographic
-# Use the case study layout
+# Use the infographic layout
 layout: infographic

 # The lede text for this page